sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 End with an example of getting some data out of the system or using it for a little demo

 ## Running the example
-1. The excutable needs to run with a configuration file, by using
+1. The excutable (llc-platooning-app) needs to run with a configuration file, by using
 ```
-./llc-platooning-app - f configuration.conf
+sudo ./llc-platooning-app -f platoontest.conf
 ```
 Note 1: the MK5s share the same excutable and are identified with the configuration file.
 Note 2: to conduct tests correctly, the nodes should be started in the downstream direction (from the end to the leader).
 This can be realized manually or automatically (with a script).